Potrace: Properties

 Various graphical frontends are available for the command-line application Potrace.
 Notably, it has been integrated with Inkscape, giving Inkscape its Trace Bitmap action.
 FontForge can use Potrace to import a bitmap image into a font.
 Potrace is also used by the music engraving program LilyPond.
 An open-source progressive web app that uses Potrace is SVGcode.

 Potrace's input and output is black and white (colored images are greyscaled before processing).
 However, Inkscape is capable of producing color images by decomposing each channel into several black and white images and tracing them separately with Potrace.
 The commercial Total Vectorize program also uses Potrace as its core.

-The program is dual-licensed as "Potrace" under the GPL and as "Potrace Professional" in a proprietary license by Selinger's company, Icosasoft Software, Inc.
+Potrace is licensed under the GNU General Public License v2.0 or later.
+A non-GPL version of Potrace called "Potrace Professional" is available under license from Selinger's company, Icosasoft Software, Inc.